 STATUS: For several years Transwestern has been working with two agencies of the State of New Mexico to remediate former surface impoundments at the Roswell Compressor Station.
 One agency has jurisdiction over hazardous waste and the other non-hazardous waste.
 Both agencies have asserted exclusive jurisdiction.
 Two sets of settlement discussions have made progress but significant issues remain.
 Draft settlement agreements have been exchanged, but the NMED appears to have lost interest.
 Remedial work at the site is progressing.

+PG&E Bankruptcy Filing, Case #01-30923, United States Bankruptcy Court, NEW ITEM Northern District of California (Pavlou)

+PG&E filed a voluntary bankruptcy petition on April 6, 2001, and Transwestern was served with notice on May 7, 2001.
+Transwestern Pipeline has firm transportation contracts with PG&E and an Operator Balancing Agreement (OBA).
+Transwestern does not have a material claim in this proceeding as it is receiving prepayments under the transportation contracts and the amount of gas owed Transwestern under the OBA (30,000 Dth/day as of April 2001) is not material.

 RIGHTS OF WAY, OPERATIONS & MISCELLANEOUS